victor-regis-m/Snake-Game-Cpp/README.md

 # Snake-Game-Cpp
-A very cool and simple snake game which I used as a crash course to get better at some basic/intermetiate C++ concepts, and also to practice development using OOP clean code standards.
+A very cool and simple snake game which I used as a crash course to get better at some basic C++ concepts, and also to practice development using OOP clean code standards.

 A snake game with the following features:
 - Title - Game - End loop